 The First Berliner Beard Club (1.
 Berliner Bartclub) hosted the 2005 World Beard and Moustache Championships.
 Germany continued its domination, taking fourteen of the seventeen first-place awards.
 German Elmar Weisser took first place in the full beard freestyle division with a hirsute rendition of the host city’s historic Brandenburg Gate.
 Beard Team USA fielded a strong squad but was not match to the host team in the German capital.

-In 2007 London’s world famous Handlebar Club played host to the championships in the seaside town of Brighton.
-The championships drew a sell out crowd while hundreds of facial-hair fans stood outside begging for tickets.
+In 2007 London’s Handlebar Club, which ironically prohibits its members from having beards (moustaches only!) played host to the championships in the seaside town of Brighton.
+The championships drew a sellout crowd while hundreds of facial-hair fans stood outside begging for tickets.
 This time Weisser’s beard commemorated London’s Tower Bridge.
 Upstart Beard Team USA took five first-place trophies but Germany continued its domination with nine golds in all.